Turkey Pasta Casserole (One-Pot)

 Notes

-- After the first 10 minutes of cooking, when you remove the pot cover, make sure to stir frequently or the pasta will stick to the bottom.
-At this point cook until the pasta is done and liquid is absorbed which could take 2-10 minutes, so keep your eye on it.
+- Stir Frequently: After the first 10 minutes of cooking (when you remove the pot cover), make sure to stir frequently so the pasta doesn’t stick to the bottom.
+At this point cook until the pasta is done and liquid is absorbed, which could take between 2-10 minutes, so keep your eye on it.

-- Make sure to keep a low simmer to avoid the sauce separating.
+- Simmer on Low: Make sure to keep a low simmer to avoid the sauce separating.
 If the milk separates slightly during cooking it should come back together at the end.
 You can always add a splash of stock to help it along as well.

 Robyn – this is delicious!
 I used hemp milk & gluten free pasta and it turned out perfectly.
 Thank you for a pasta recipe that doesn’t use tomatoes.